 Patients with lymphedema are also encouraged to maintain a healthy lifestyle.
 Exercising daily can reduce lymphedema flare-ups, and the combination of exercise and compression garments will help the body's natural fluids to return to the circulatory system, which can reduce swelling.

 Exercising with lymphedema

-Aerobic conditioning with light resistance tends to reduce flare-ups of lymphedema.
-Exercises like Pilates, yoga, Tai Chi, Qigong and aquatic exercises are all aerobic exercises that have health benefits.
+- Aerobic conditioning with light resistance and keeping a healthy weight will reduce flare-ups of lymphedema.
+Exercises like Pilates, yoga, tai chi, qigong and aquatic exercises are all aerobic exercises that have health benefits.

-Keep in mind that exercise, for those at risk for lymphedema, should be customized to fit their needs.
-At any point in time, if there is any discomfort, pain or increased swelling stop all exercising and consult a doctor.
+- Adding stretching exercises to your routine will help preserve range of motion and minimize skin scarring.
+These flexibility exercises are especially important during post-op and radiation for patients being treated for cancer.
+According to PubMed, based on a systematic review update and meta-analysis: Resistance exercise can potentially decrease breast cancer related lymphedema symptoms and increase strength.
+Keep in mind that exercise, for those at risk for lymphedema, should be customized to fit your needs.
+At any point in time, if there is any discomfort, pain or increased swelling, stop all exercise and consult a doctor.

 Taking care of lymphedema is a lifestyle change.
-With regular check ups with your doctor and lymphedema therapist, fluid volumes can be decreased, and flare-ups and infections can be prevented.
+With regular check-ups with your doctor and lymphedema therapist, fluid volumes can be decreased, and flare-ups and infections can be prevented.
 Exercise and education are the keys to keeping your lymphedema maintained.
-To find the nearest Main Line Health lymphedema therapist near you, call 484.227.3045.

 Julie Caldwell MPT, CLT is a physical therapist at Main Line Health Newtown Square.